Saliva Screening 2025 in France: 5 Drugs Tested, Rules, Procedures, and Penalties

 A saliva test can be performed on site

-Main families searched for
+Main drug families targeted

 Road tests specifically target THC, cocaine, amphetamines, MDMA, and opiates.